tomkearsley/Velo/README.md

 #Vélo

-Welcome to the best app for New York City bicyclists looking to explore the city.
+Vélo is the best way for New York City bicyclists to explore the city.

 ##Hardware Requirements